Directed by Clarence Brown

 The action itself is really cool, of course, though let's briefly poke at the question raised by the whole concept, "a 1940s movie about horses jumping over tall barriers and very often failing to clear them": to comfort us, we have the frequency with which National Velvet shows up on "best sports movies ever" lists—it is, undoubtedly, the Brown movie with the single strongest legacy (hell, it even got an unbelievably shitty legacy sequel, 1978's irritatingly-titled International Velvet)—and it seems unlikely that it would continue to be so honored in the 2000s if it had killed or severely maimed its horses.
 (Then again, people still like the Grand National Steeplechase, which puts all its equine contenders at non-trivial risk, a concern raised by neither loving Velvet nor morbid Mi even once.)
 In any case, National Velvet post-dates the animal safety reforms occasioned by 1936's The Charge of the Light Brigade, which Michael Curtiz directed with such sociopathic indifference that even barbaric 30s people were outraged.
 National Velvet's got some spills but none look terrible, at least; best, then, to enjoy this spectacle for its undeniable thrills, on top of all of Brown's sterling (if less loudly-impressive) "riding a horse beneath old spreading oak trees across a windswept English field" pastoral imagery, and a really swell training montage structured around the change of seasons.*

 So in terms of "racing films," National Velvet's got the goods, but then, that's only about ten minutes, leaving a lot of space for all the other things it's about.
 And while it's so soft and inchoate about some of it that I don't know if it's about-about anything besides its central thesis, when I said it was deceptively straightforward, I meant that the shockingly careful script and Brown's shepherding of the sentiment offer all sorts of smaller things to appreciate.
-You can pick anything here: for example, Rooney charting Mi's evolution from rake to mentor, and leaving aside a lousy "drunkard comedy" bit where the archness of the scenario finally gets the better of him, Rooney's really good at navigating the shifts between Mi's selfishness and the encroachment of his loyalty to the Browns, getting across that the former is driven by fear that the latter doesn't really exist in the world, and that he resents having to question his assumptions.
+You can pick anything here: for example, Rooney charting Mi's evolution from rake to mentor, and leaving aside a lousy "drunkard comedy" bit where the archness of the scenario finally gets the better of him, Rooney's really good at navigating the shifts between Mi's selfishness and his encroaching sense of loyalty, getting across that the former is driven by fear that the latter doesn't really exist in the world, and that he resents having to question his assumptions.
 (And needless to say, Rooney is good casting for a jockey.)
 Real-life horsegirl Taylor is extremely good too, but in a borderline-frightening visionary sense, which is precisely what Velvet calls for: she operates solely in the one register, innocent yearning belied by the almost maniacal glint in her eyes, and to the extent there's variation, sometimes she's slightly less intense.
 (That intensity even single-handedly fixes the film's only real weakness, which is that it doesn't spend much time showing a relationship between Velvet and her horse, but if I don't know how the horse feels, at least Velvet's devotion to him is above suspicion.)